-Written by Norman Gimbel and Charles Fox (the men behind ‘Killing Me Softly with His Song’), the theme song hit the charts coming in at no. 5 in 1976.
+Written by Norman Gimbel and Charles Fox (the men behind “Killing Me Softly with His Song”), the theme song climbed to the No. 5 spot on the Billboard Hot 100 in 1976.

 The Addams Family theme song is instantly recognizable with its finger-snaps.
 Quirky and eclectic like the show’s characters, the song was written and arranged by Vic Mizzy the famous Hollywood composer.

 “Rise and Shine” served as the opening and closing credits theme in the show’s first two seasons.
 But, it sounded too much like Bugs Bunny’s Merry Melody “This Is It,” so in season 3, the song was ditched for the famous version we know today: “Meet the Flintstones.”
 The new theme was performed by a 22-piece big band conducted by Curtin and sung by the Randy Van Horne Singers.